wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.III.2

 <p class=fip id=p2>
-2.&emsp;For perfect effectiveness the Atonement belongs at the centre of the inner altar, where it undoes the separation and restores the wholeness of the mind.
+2. For perfect effectiveness the Atonement belongs at the centre of the inner altar, where it undoes the separation and restores the wholeness of the mind.
 ²Before the separation the mind was invulnerable to fear, because fear did not exist.
 3Both the separation and the fear are miscreations that must be undone for the restoration of the temple, and for the opening of the altar to receive the Atonement.
 ⁴This heals the separation by placing within you the one effective defence against all separation thoughts and making you perfectly invulnerable.